Christopher Oldfield

 Motivations

-Besides my personal interests, I grieve the poverty of our public discourse, especially what passes for an understanding of the virtues of science and religion.
-I aspire to a more literate experience, and hope to remedy the wealth of myth-understanding at work, inside and outside the philosophy room.
+I aspire to be a philosopher, a lover of wisdom and understanding.
+I once heard Brian Leftow say that the love of wisdom can take the forms of desire and delight, and I take one aim of philosophy to be to say the least stupid things we can find to say about a given subject.
+I grieve the poverty of our public discourse, especially what passes for an understanding of the virtues of science and religion.
+I hope to promote a more literate experience, to remedy the wealth of myth-understandings at work, inside and outside the philosophy room.

 “Vouloir faire tenir la nature dans la science, ce serait faire entrer le tout dans la partie”